-Theorem 4 shows that selecting the minimal volume ellipsoid yields a canonical abstraction of the union of two ellipsoids.
-However, since the invariant join \sqcup is not a monotone map, using this selection locally, in an analysis, may not necessarily lead to the tightest global invariant.
+Theorem 4.1 shows that selecting the minimal volume ellipsoid yields a canonical abstraction of the union of two ellipsoids.
+However, since the invariant join \sqcup is not an order preserving map, using this selection locally, in an analysis, may not necessarily lead to the tightest global invariant.